sebsciarra/HugoWebsite/content/coding_tricks/em_demo/index.md

 Two points require mentioning before beginning this demonstration post on the expectation-maximization (EM) algorithm.
-First, given that this post focuses on providing demonstrations of the expectation-maximization (EM) algorithm, any readers seeking a deeper understanding of this algorithm can consult my technical post on the [EM algorithm](https://sebastiansciarra.com/technical_content/em/).
+First, given that this post focuses on providing demonstrations of the EM algorithm, any readers seeking a deeper understanding of this algorithm can consult my technical post on the [EM algorithm](https://sebastiansciarra.com/technical_content/em/).
 Second, Python and R code are used throughout this post such that objects created in Python are brought into R for plotting.
-To use Python and R interchangeable, I use the `reticulate` package made for R and create a conda environment to use Python (see lines <a href="#1">1--12</a> below).
+To use Python and R interchangeably, I use the `reticulate` package made for R and create a conda environment to use Python (see lines <a href="#1">1--12</a> below).

 ```r
 library(reticulate)